by Hannah Steenbock

 All three of them exchanged knowing looks, and Dorelle did her best not to stare.
 How could there be dragonriders who didn’t love their dragons?

-“Especially as a trainee,” Flinder added.
+“Especially as a recruit,” Flinder added.
 “Be careful.”

 Dorelle’s joy diminished.
 “They don’t love dragons?”